Nathan Steiger

 Bio

 Nathan majored in physics as an undergraduate, doing thesis work in theoretical quantum mechanics.
-In graduate school at the University of Washington he developed new methods for reconstructing past climate using data assimilation, a technique that fuses climate models with paleoclimate proxy data.
-He received his PhD in Atmospheric Sciences in late 2015 and came to Columbia University as a NOAA Climate and Global Change Postdoctoral Fellow.
-Since 2020 he has been appointed at both Columbia University and Hebrew University.
+In graduate school at the University of Washington he developed new methods for reconstructing past climate using data assimilation.
+He received his PhD in Atmospheric Sciences in late 2015 and then worked at Columbia University as a NOAA Climate and Global Change Postdoctoral Fellow on the causes of megadroughts.
+Since 2020 he has been appointed at Hebrew University.